Pike96/pike96-site/content/posts/2019-08-22---Boolean-Naming-Conventions.md

 In my project, `should` is used quite frequently.
 It will be hard to read if it's hard to abbreviate or omit some words in the name. (e.g. `shouldTrumpFireFedChairmanIn2019Sep`)

-If the logic is long, it will be more pain:
+If the logic is long, it will be more painful:
 ```
 if (!shouldTrumpFireFedChairmanIn2019Sep || !shouldTrumpFireFedChairmanIn2019Oct) {
 ```